 - Trash containers and portable toilets will be provided.
 Do not obstruct the portable toilets.
 Please use all facilities responsibly.

 - Gasoline is not available at the event site.
-Stations are within two kilometers of the event site.
+Stations are within two kilometres of the event site.
 If AV Gas is required, please contact the organizer for information.

 - All garbage and waste must be removed from the site by the competitor.
 The expense for disposal of any identifiable waste will be billed to the owner.